-In this program, students work during the school year 10-24 hours a week at a variety of preapproved metro Atlanta placements, and attend a practice-area-specific companion class to help them absorb and process the lessons learned in the field.
+In this program, students work during the school year 10-24 hours a week at a variety of preapproved metro Atlanta placements and attend a practice-area-specific companion class to help them absorb and process the lessons learned in the field.

-Eligibility
+Eligibility:

-2Ls (not including AJDs) and 3Ls (including AJDs).
+2Ls (AJDs are limited) and 3Ls.
 Exchange students and LLMs may volunteer at nonprofit organizations and legislative placements.
-Individual placements may have more specific requirements, including citizenship restrictions (common for federal & government agencies), background checks (common for federal & government or DAs), and course prerequisites.
+Individual placements may have more specific requirements, including citizenship restrictions, background checks, and course prerequisites.